islamnouhmefoune/managment-system/README.md

-# managment-system
+# managment system for State Property Directorate
-# Hi this My project I build with Vb.net language
+- Hi this My project I build with Vb.net language
-# this project for Graduation project to obtain a high technical certificate
+- this project for Graduation project to obtain a high technical certificate